bonigarcia/selenium-jupiter/README.md

 ## Motivation

 *Selenium-Jupiter* allows to execute Selenium (WebDriver, Grid) from [JUnit 5] tests in an easy way.
 To do that, *Selenium-Jupiter* takes the most of several JUnit 5 features, such as [dependency injection for constructors and methods] and [test templates].
-Moreover, *Selenium-Jupiter* provides seamless integration with [Docker], allowing to use browsers (Chrome, Firefox, Opera, and Android devices) in Docker containers in an effortless manner.
+Moreover, *Selenium-Jupiter* provides seamless integration with [Docker], allowing to use different browsers (Chrome, Firefox, Opera, and even browsers in Android devices) in Docker containers in an effortless manner.

 ## Selenium-Jupiter as Java dependency